 What can be done to prevent or minimize financial elder abuse?
 Enlist a trusted attorney or family member to manage the money.
 In the case of a family member, transparency with other family members is crucial.

 Did you enjoy this article?
-Subscribe to our FSBlog to continue receiving all the latest new and financial tips from Franklin Savings Bank.
+Check out our FSBlog to continue receiving all the latest new and financial tips from Franklin Savings Bank.